-The Second Chance Program at the Oregon Humane Society was established in 1997 in an effort to help shelters in Oregon and Southern Washington – which may have less space, fewer resources and fewer visitors to their shelter –place highly adoptable animals in to homes.
+The Second Chance Program at the Oregon Humane Society was established in 1997 in an effort to help shelters in Oregon and Southern Washington – which may have less space, fewer resources and fewer visitors to their shelter –place highly adoptable animals into homes.
 OHS received approximately 131,000 visitors to our shelter last year and over 11,500 animals were adopted.
 More than 6,000 of those animals came from shelters in our Second Chance Program.
 The program has grown over the years and now works with over 90 shelters and rescue groups all with the same goal in mind – to save lives!
 The program has created a win/win situation for the transfer partner shelters by allowing them to place animals that otherwise would have been euthanized.
 The Second Chance program enables OHS to serve a larger community of animals and people.

 Resources for Other Shelters

-Second Chance FAQ
+Second Chance FAQs

 Each animal that comes in through our Second Chance Program will have their original shelter listed on their animal profile.
 You can look at the Transfer Agency map below to see where that shelter is located.

 Thank you for your interest in helping Hawaii dogs!
 If you have a vacation planned to Hawaii and would like bring a dog back with you, please contact the shelter in Hawaii directly.
-The shelter staff in Hawaii schedules the flights, prepares paperwork and picks the animals eligible to fly to OHS.